mearlboro/mearlboro.github.io/work/_posts/2022-11-17-in-support-of-zlib.md

 <br/>

 #### SciHub
 SciHub, the youngest of these sites, focuses mostly on scientific articles, and it's extremely useful to many academics.
+It was created by [Alexandra Elbakyan](https://wikiless.org/wiki/Alexandra_Elbakyan) (who sometimes smiles and waves at us on the SciHub site!)
 I checked all the official mirrors and they work:

 * [sci-hub.ru](https://sci-hub.ru){:target="_blank" rel="noopener noreferrer"}
 * [sci-hub.st](https://sci-hub.st){:target="_blank" rel="noopener noreferrer"}